-The IMF and Medscape bring you series of videos for myeloma practitioners to earn such CME credits.
-These series include:
+The IMF and Medscape bring you a series of videos for myeloma practitioners to earn such CME credits.
+This series includes:

 In this CME series, IMF Chairman of the Board Dr. Brian G.M.
 Durie is joined by leading multiple myeloma practitioners to discuss frontline therapy, approaches to relapse care management, novel strategies for heavily pretreated myeloma patients, side effect management, clinical trials, and more.
 Complete all sections of these activities to earn CME credit.

 In this CME series, nursing leaders of the International Myeloma Foundation's Nurse Leadership Board (NLB) will present timely information surrounding the disparities in clinical presentation and access to care that disproportionately affect African American patients, as well as highlight best practices for nurses aimed at eliminating disparities and achieving equity in healthcare.

 Multiple myeloma care is rapidly evolving with new agents and combinations, new testing, and risk-adapted treatment strategies.
 Four highly experienced nurses will share their expertise during this 1.5 CNE symposium (3 sessions of 0.5 CNE) while using real-life patient case scenarios to focus on symptom management, infection control, and nursing implications.

 Presented by Rafat Abonour, MD; Thomas Martin, MD; Joseph Mikhael, MD, MEd, FRCPC; these courses discuss the Role of Proteasome Inhibition in Multiple Myeloma.